Dvillars/Emblem/README.md

 - Call weapon stat and return its value
   + __input:__"DMG"
   + __Output:__"15"
-- Add weapon and return a list of weapons
+- Add weapon and return a list of weapons in the weapons table
   + __input:__ Sword
   + __Output:__ Sword, Axe, Bow